pontussk/popstats/README.md

 **--LD** [distance] Estimates the h4-statistic (Skoglund et al. 2015, Nature) between pairwise loci at the specified distance.
 Must be accompanied by the option **--LDwindow** [distance] and **--withinfreq**.
 ###Options

+**--informative** For the block jackknife weights, use only SNPs that polymorphic with POP1+POP2 and POP3+POP4.
+This can reduce standard errors slightly in some cases

+**--morgan** Use genetic distance (default 5 cM) instead of physical distance to define block size for the jackknife.

+**--noweighting** Perform an unweighted block jackknife without taking the number of loci in each block into account.

+**--chromblocks** Perform a block jackknife using entire chromosomes as blocks.

+**--not23** Use all chromosomes provided in the input file.
+The default behaviour is only to use chromosome 1-22.
+This option fully supports non-human organisms.

+**--haploidize** Randomly sample a haploid genotype from each POP for use when computing statistics.
+This option together with the **--D** option computes a statistic commonly known as the classic ABBA-BABA statistic used in Green et al. 2010, Science.